zhangzhongnan928/Like-my-Basenames/README.md

 ## Smart Contract Interaction

-- Likes and dislikes are recorded in a separate smart contract.
+- Likes and dislikes are recorded in a separate smart contract.(0x47fccaa70a679f17b893185e3a5a01915ee1ab6d)
 - Each user can only choose to either like or dislike a Basename.
 - Subsequent transactions will override the previous choice.